 By the way, where the hell were Rosa and Rydia during the trip to the moon?
 Crammed in the airlock?
 Clinging to the outside of the ship?
 You can walk around on the moon, clearly one can breathe in space in this universe!

 The party united, the game informed us that (as per the GBA remake) we could now go back to Mysidia if we wanted to swap out our party members for other surviving party members, like Edward, Palom or Porom.
-When we went there, an additional cinematic occurred to point us to a small optional dungeon that housed those party members’ ultimate weapons (the other five had their weapons stashed in the final dungeon, as per the original game).
+When we went there, an additional cinematic occurred to point us to a small optional dungeon that housed those party members’ ultimate weapons (the original five had their weapons stashed in the final dungeon, as per the original game).
 We took stock of things, and while I wasn’t sure about Edge, we decided to go with the original game final party of Cecil, Rydia, Edge, Rosa and Kain.
 We then stocked up on items and returned to the Crystal Palace, where the barrier had been dropped.
 Inside, we entered the final dungeon: the Lunar Subterrane.